 The Owl is a peer-reviewed publication of research articles written by Florida State University undergraduates.
-The journal exhibits the intellectual pursuits of outstanding undergraduates, from all academic disciplines, who have sought answers to new questions within their respective disciplines through undergraduate research.
+The journal exhibits the academic pursuits and intellectual heterogeneity of Florida State’s emerging scholars from all disciplines.

-This is a publication of the Student Council of Undergraduate Research and Creativity (SCURC), and is sponsored by the Student Government Association.
+The Owl is a publication of the Student Council for Undergraduate Research and Creativity (SCURC), and is sponsored by the Student Government Association.

-Named The Owl, after the original seal employed from 1851 to 1901 by West Florida Seminary, the journal is anchored in the history of our institution, but showcases our beloved university’s brightest minds of today, with a sharp eye to the future.
-Just as the name of the journal connects Florida State to its heritage, the image on the cover reminds us of our past and leads us to a promising future as we attempt to inspire the next generation of undergraduate researchers at Florida State.
+Named The Owl after the original seal used from 1851 to 1901 by West Florida Seminary, the journal is anchored in the history of our institution, showcases our university’s brightest minds of today, and keeps a sharp eye to the future.

-If you would like to request copies of the Owl, have questions about our publication, or are interested in getting involved but do not know where to start, please email email@example.com.
+If you would like to request copies of The Owl, have questions about the journal, or are interested in getting involved, please email firstname.lastname@example.org.

-Jacob Goldstein-Greenwood is a third-year psychology major from Tallahassee, FL.
+Jacob Goldstein-Greenwood is a fourth-year psychology major from Tallahassee, FL.
 He researches moral psychology: how people go about making judgments of good, bad, right, and wrong.
 His work is advised by Dr. Paul Conway.
-Broadly, Jacob’s interests—research and otherwise—include normative ethics, statistical modeling, drumming, and fiction writing.
+Broadly, Jacob’s interests—research and otherwise—include moral judgment, normative ethics, research methodology, drumming, and fiction writing.
 After graduating, Jacob plans to continue his research in graduate school before pursuing a professorship.